-Mr. Craig Yan Zeng has served as our chief financial officer since November 2016, and will serve as our director commencing from the SEC's declaration of effectiveness of our registration statement on Form F-1, of which this prospectus is a part.
+Mr. Craig Yan Zeng has served as our chief financial officer since November 2016, and as our director since December 2017.
 Mr. Craig Yan Zeng previously held various senior management positions at other companies.
 Prior to joining us, Mr. Craig Yan Zeng served as chief financial officer of YeePay.
 From 2013 to 2015, Mr. Zeng served as vice president of Hop Hing Group Holdings Limited, a company listed on the Hong Kong Stock Exchange.
 From 2010 to 2013, Mr. Zeng served as executive vice president of VanceInfo Technologies Inc., a NYSE-listed company.
 Prior to 2010, Mr. Zeng served as a financial director at Microsoft (Greater China), and was chief operating officer and chief financial officer of Venustech Group Inc. Mr. Zeng received his master's degree in business administration from the Stern School of Business at New York University in 1999 and his bachelor's degree in chemistry from Beijing University of Chemical Technology in 1991.